KingIdee/guest-writer/articles/2019-03-04-building-graphql-apis-with-kotlin-and-springboot.markdown

 ## Bootstrapping your app
-As mentioned earlier, Spring Boot has an initializer that helps you bootstrap your applications faster.
-Open the [initializer](https://start.spring.io/) and fill in the options as seen in the image below:
+As mentioned earlier, Spring Boot has an initializr that helps you bootstrap your applications faster.
+Open the [initializr](https://start.spring.io/) and fill in the options as seen in the image below:

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_76143C7D23A4EC4FF528BCDF839EB5A4B87C99992ADE34CF23D3BB3AB4442886_1552033270779_Screenshot+2019-03-08+at+7.45.10+AM.png)